-France fights back over U.S. tariff threat to Champagne, cheese
+France fights back over U.S. tariff threat to champagne, cheese

 Governments, including Washington, are frustrated that big digital companies can book earnings in low-tax countries such as Ireland regardless of where the end client is.

-France says it will drop its digital tax as soon as an agreement is found at the Organization for Economic Cooperation and Development to overhaul decades-old international tax rules.
+France says it will drop its digital tax as soon as an agreement is found at the Organisation for Economic Cooperation and Development to overhaul decades-old international tax rules.

 Shares in French luxury companies fell in response to the tariff threat against French champagne, handbags, cheeses and other products.